hewholived/pysleuth/README.txt

 of static analyses written in Python.

 Original Author: Chris Phillips
-Additional Maintainers: Kyle Klein, Vineeth Kashyap and Madhukar N Kedlaya
+Additional Maintainers: Kyle Dewey and Madhukar N Kedlaya

 PySleuth was originally developed as part of a research effort at UCSB during the Spring 2010 quarter.